WandererInLife/WandererInLife/README.md

 - I can grow distant from you if we don't interact often - but I'm up for conversations from time to time!
 I like all my friends :p

+# `⏔⏔ ꒰ ᧔ෆ᧓ ꒱ ⏔⏔`

+**₊⊹ CAREFUL INFORMATION ₊⊹**

 - Sometimes I can tend to multitask so I might not see your messages - please whisper me if I don't respond!
 If you do whisper me and I don't respond I might be doing something offtab or, a more funny alternative, I'm lazy - I'll go up to you and boop you if I'm lazy but if I'm offtab I won't do anything!

+- I'm not sure about my emotions at time...
+I don't exactly know what I feel sometimes but I will react with what I know is morally right.

+- Sometimes when I'm in a bad mood I tend to not respond.
+There's no hard feelings it's just I feel irritated about something, usually after a fight or something I've seen.
+I'll start using the 'Busy' status when there's moments like this.
+Ponytown is a comfort game for me.

 ﹌﹌﹌﹌﹌
 <img width="1500" height="500" alt="Untitled21_20251211150641" src="https://github.com/user-attachments/assets/cfba3042-8459-41fb-ad84-0f19009a8898" />